FStilwell/1_Logic_Analyser-Minimal_Oscilloscope-Signal_Generator/README.md

 * **Selection Menu**: Provide a menu on the OLED screen to choose which mode the user wants.
 * **Osci.
 Mode**: Minimal oscilloscope mode, where a voltage signal can be read and visualised on a PC with a serial plotter and on the prototype through the SDD1306 OLED screen in real time.
 * **Func.Gen.
 Mode**: Function generator mode, where the user can choose which function they want.
 * **Logic An.
-Mode**: Logic analyser mode, where a 9600 baud dataframe can be read and interpreted.
+Mode**: Logic analyzer mode, where a 9600 baud dataframe can be read and interpreted.
 * **Square wave**: Produce a square wave using the Teensy3.2's digital to analogue converter.
 * **Sine wave**: Produce a sine wave using the Teensy3.2's digital to analogue converter.
 * **Triangle Wave**: Produce a Triangle wave using the Teensy3.2's digital to analogue converter.